skip to main

 Project Highlights

-Proposed improvements include extending Independence Boulevard near the Covil/Montgomery Avenue corridor 1.7 miles from the vicinity of Randall Parkway to U.S. 74 (Martin Luther King Jr. Parkway).
+Proposed improvements include extending Independence Boulevard for approximately 1.7 miles from the intersection with Randall Parkway and Mercer Avenue to U.S. 74 (Martin Luther King Jr. Parkway).

 The N.C.
 Department of Transportation project team will also consider overpasses, intersection improvements and interchanges at multiple locations along the proposed route.